danielleit241/aws-fcj-learning/fcj-workshop/content/1-Worklog/1.1-Week1/_index.md

 ### Week 1 Achievements:

-- Understood what AWS is and mastered the basic service groups:
+- Understood what AWS is and mastered the basic service groups:hugo

   - Compute
   - Storage